Does Systemd Makes Linux Complex, Error-Prone, and Unstable? - Slashdot

 :)

 Everyone* switched to systemd because everyone* was using something that was much, much worse.
 Traditional sysvinit is a joke for service startup, it can't even handle dependencies in a way that actually works reliably (sure, it works until a process fails to start or hangs, then all bets are off, and good luck keeping dependencies starting in the right order as the system changes).
 Upstart is a mess (with plenty of corner case bugs) and much harder to make sense of and use than systemd.
-I'm a much happier
+I'm a much happier person writing systemd units than Upstart whatever-you-call-thems on the Ubuntu systems I have to maintain.

+The problem with systemd is that although it does init systems *better* than everything else*, it's also trying to take over half a dozen more responsibilities that are none of its damn business.
+It's a monolithic repo, and it's trying as hard as it can to position itself as a hard dependency for every Linux system on the face of the planet.
+Distros needed* a new init system, and they got an attempt to take over the Linux ecosystem along with it.

+* The exception is Gentoo, which for over 15 years has had an rc-script system (later rewritten as OpenRC) based on sysvinit as PID 1 but with real dependencies, easy to write initscripts, and all the features you might need in a server environment (works great for desktops too).
+It's the only distro that has had a truly server-worthy init system, with the right balance of features and understandability and ease of maintenance.
+Gentoo is the only major distro that hasn't switched to systemd, though it does offer systemd as an option for those who want it.
+OpenRC was proposed as a systemd alternative in the Debian talks, but Gentoo didn't advertise it, and nobody on the Debian side cared to give it a try.
+Interestingly Poettering seems to be *very* careful to *never, ever* mention OpenRC when he talks about how systemd is better than everything else.
+I wonder why.
+Gentoo developers have had to fork multiple things assimilated by systemd (like udev) in order to keep offering OpenRC as an option.

 If systemd is so terrible, then why did a lot of the major distros switch over?